solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

    **App Pool**

    The App Pool is a set of Pods within a [Kubernetes Node](https://kubernetes.io/docs/concepts/architecture/nodes/) that hold multiple types of end-points into the system.
-SQL Server Integration Services lives in the App Pool, and other Job systems are possible.
+SQL Server Integration Services and Machine Learning Server live in the App Pool, and other Job systems are possible.
 You could start a long-running job (such as IoT streaming) or Machine Learning (ML) endpoints used for scoring a prediction or returning a classification.
 The App Pool can be scaled out according to demand by adding or removing instances as needed.

 2. How will you enable a single data query to work across multiple, disparate data sources with the ability to join internal SQL Server tables at scale?